Dental PPC: ROI, Setup & Agency Guide (2026)

 The Missed-Call Tax on PPC ROI

 There's a hidden ROI killer most agencies never mention.
-According to Dental Economics research, the average dental practice misses 15-20 calls per week.
+Industry research from Dental Economics shows the average dental practice misses 15-20 calls per week.
 If even 20% of your PPC-generated calls go unanswered, you're paying for leads you never convert.
 A single missed new patient call costs the practice $1,200+ in lifetime value.
 Multiply that by four or five missed PPC calls per month and you've wiped out your ROI before the campaign has a chance to work.

 The fix isn't always hiring another front desk team member.
 An AI receptionist that catches overflow calls can recover those leads at a fraction of the cost.
 But the point is this: if your call-to-booking conversion rate is broken, increasing call volume with PPC just amplifies the problem.